Irlanda3/Irlanda3/README.md

 - 👋 Hi
-- 👀 I am currently looking for a job.
+- 👀 Looking to collaborate
 - 🌱 Metropolitan State University of Denver
 - 💞️ I’m looking to collaborate on frontend development:JavaScript, CSS, HTML, and Python projects...
 - 📫 aochoa1@msudenver.edu ...